 Jackson’s community service initiative is designed to educate Jackson students and their families about people in need in our community and the organizations that exist to help them.
 Ultimately, our goal is to raise awareness about less fortunate people and give Jackson students opportunities to make a contribution towards helping them.
 By partnering with charitable and philanthropic organizations on service projects, Jackson students and their families can experience how working together can make a positive difference.
-For more detailed information on each of the community service projects mentioned below, please check out our new Paws for a Cause Outreach Website!

-> Community Service Projects
+Community Service Projects

 Holiday Helpers – Jackson families have the opportunity each year to help children in need in the Atlanta Public School system by committing to purchase gifts during the holidays.
 Visit the Holiday Helpers page for more information and look for a sign up genius in late fall and help make the holidays a little brighter for these children.